Tea With Trent

 From about 5,000 years ago, urban societies developed, laying the foundations for the first civilizations.
 The term civilization is normally used to designate large societies with cities and powerful states.
 While there were many differences between civilizations, they also shared important features.
 They all produced agricultural surpluses that permitted significant specialization of labor.
 All civilizations contained cities and generated complex institutions, such as political bureaucracies, armies, and religious hierarchies.
 They also featured clearly stratified social hierarchies and organized long-distance trading relationships.
 Economic exchanges intensified within and between civilizations, as well as with nomadic pastoralists.
 As populations grew, competition for surplus resources, especially food, led to greater social stratification, specialization of labor, increased trade, more complex systems of government and religion, and the development of record keeping.
 As civilizations expanded, they had to balance their need for more resources with environmental constraints such as the danger of undermining soil fertility.
 Finally, the accumulation of wealth in settled communities spurred warfare between communities and/or with pastoralists; this violence drove the development of new technologies of war and urban defense.

 I. Core foundational civilizations developed in a variety of geographical and environmental settings where agriculture flourished, including Mesopotamia in the Tigris and Euphrates River Valleys, Egypt in the Nile River Valley, Mohenjo-Daro and Harappa in the Indus River Valley, Shang in the Yellow River (Huang He) Valley, the Olmec in Mesoamerica, and the Chavín in Andean South America.
-II.
-The first states emerged within core civilizations in Mesopotamia and the Nile Valley.

 III.
 Culture played a significant role in unifying states through laws, language, literature, religion, myths, and monumental art.